South & Central Atlantic Regional Scientific Research Working Group

 Members of the RSR-WG have also been busy at sea, undertaking research cruises to gather data and build knowledge of Central and South Atlantic deep-sea ecosystems.
 This has included exploration of coelacanths and their ecosystems, baseline environmental studies of the Argentine deep sea, biodiversity surveys of Ascension and St Helena Islands, and a capacity building cruise led by Early Career Researchers in South Africa.

 The current focus of the RSR-WG is developing Expressions of Interest for Schmidt Ocean Institute’s calls for collaborative, multidisciplinary research.
 This is in support of the Challenger 150 Programme’s plans to map Atlantic deep-ocean life.
 To date several applications have been submitted for the South-western Atlantic to explore deep-waters in Argentina and Uruguay.
-Further Expressions of Interest are being developed for the Central and South Atlantic according to Schmidt Ocean Institute’s strategic framework.
-This remains the key activity of the RSR-WG, with a view to supporting collaborative exploration of least known areas led by local experts.
+These were successful and will take place later this year.
+Further Expressions of Interest have been submitted for the Brazilian and West African margins.
+The group is now focused on seeking funding for basin-scale collaborative research.

 South African Early Career Researcher Luther Adams (credit: Kerry Sink, South African National Biodiversity Institute, South Africa)